ImangazalievM/Scripto/README.md

 }
 ```

 Methods should be return ScriptoFunctionCall.
 In the parameters of ScriptoFunctionCall we specify type of JS-function response.
-In our case the first function returns nothing (Void), and the second retutns text (String).
+In our case the first function returns nothing (Void), and the second returns text (String).

 Then we should link Java-interface and JS-file:
 ```java